 \section{Introduction}

-One of the hardest barriers to light-based approaches to tissue imaging is the fact that light is heavily scattered due to variations in the refractive index of tissue structures.
-A promising approach for overcoming the scattering challenge is a wavefront-shaping based correction.
+Scattering forms one of the hardest barriers on light-based approaches for tissue imaging.
+A promising approach for overcoming scattering is a wavefront-shaping correction.
 By using a spatial light modulator (SLM) device, one can reshape the coherent wavefront illuminating the sample, such that its aberration is conjugate to the aberration that will happen inside the tissue.
-When such a wavefront propagates through the sample, all incoming light can be brought (focused) into a small spot.
-In the same way, by using a wavefront modulation element between the tissue and the sensor, we can correct the outgoing wavefront, so that light photons emerging from a single target point are brought into a single sensor point, despite the tissue aberration.
-The main advantage of this approach results from the fact that unlike ballistic-filtering approaches, all light photons are used.
+When such a wavefront propagates through the sample, all incoming light can be focused into a small spot.
+In the same way, one can modulate the outgoing wavefront so that light photons emerging from a single target point are brought into a single sensor point, despite the tissue aberration.
+The main advantage of this approach is that all light photons are used, unlike in ballistic-filtering approaches where scattered light is rejected.

-Earlier wavefront shaping approaches, formally known as {\em adaptive optics}~\cite{Booth2014,Ji2017review,HampsonBooth21review}, were first used to correct modest aberrations, for example due to imperfect optics or refractive index variations in the tissue~\cite{Booth2002,Ji2010,Verstraete:15}.
+Earlier adaptive optics approaches used such modulations to correct aberrations in the optical path~\cite{Booth2014,Ji2017review,HampsonBooth21review}.
 More recently, wavefront shaping techniques~\cite{Horstmeyer15,YU2015632,Gigan22} have shown that it is possible to focus light through thick, highly-scattering layers~\cite{Vellekoop:07,Yaqoob2008,Vellekoop2010,Vellekoop2012}.

 Despite the large potential of the idea, finding the desired shape of the modulation correction is rather challenging.
 The desired modulation varies between different tissue samples and even varies spatially between different positions of the same tissue.
 For thick tissue, the modulation is a complex pattern containing a large number of free modes.